uptane/pures/pure2.md

 * Director's Offline-update Snapshot metadata expires
 * A new version of Offline-update Snapshot metadata is issued with the file removed or bumped to a later version, AND that new version reaches the device by some means (either online or offline update)
 * The Offline-update targets signing keys are changed in Director root metadata AND the new metadata reaches the device by some means (either online or offline update)
-* An individual target listed in the file is removed from the Image repo Targets metadata AND the new metadata reaches the device by some means (either online or offline update)
+* An individual target listed in the file is removed from the Image repository Targets metadata AND the new metadata reaches the device by some means (either online or offline update)

 ## Backwards Compatibility